bjortech/tb/README.md

 Generic Highlevel Autonomy Framework

 This is an attempt to share my work over the last years.
 The goal is to create a framework for totally isolated operation in threedimensional, uknown, dynamic and
 GPS-denied environments.
 Tests have been done with multiple configurations.
-While it may look very crude, this setup actually works.

 In adittion to working on live hardware I have shared my supersimple simulator.
 This "simulator" will work without anything other than an image file displaying height.

 An  example heightimage is included.

-# GOAL:
+# TB_BRINGUP:
-The goal with this system is to enable and share a very simple way of utilizing ROS for autonomy.
-My hope is that we can end up creating a free, generic solution that can be used by anyone who needs to inspect or maniupalte anything, anywhere.
+After installing octomap, ros-packages, edto etc and building these packages, roslaunch tb_bringup tb2.launch should work.
+It probably doesn't, but I'll fix it.

 # TB_ROBOT:
 Robot description and publishing of transforms.